eftomi/SheetDefinedFunctionsInExcel/README.md

 =ModuleOutput("Projectile", "Altitude", B8)
 ```

-In this way, when we will call the module to get the "Distance" as a result, the ModuleOutput() in C7 will return the estimated value from cell B7, where the formula for distance is entered.
+In this way, when we will call the module "Projectile" to get the "Distance" as a result, the ModuleOutput() in C7 will tell it to return the value from cell B7, where the formula for distance is entered.
 The "Altitude" will work in the same way.

 ![Projectile model](/images/projectile3.png)

-Similar as above, we can use other cells to specify names (e.g. in cells A7 we have references to cells A7 and A8 with names of model ouputs).
+Similar as above, we can use other cells to specify names (e.g. in cells A7 we already have names of model ouputs that can be used as output names).

 ### Module use

 The module "Projectile" is prepared - let's try it out!
-We create new worksheet and prepare the cells with input values like this:
+We can create new worksheet and prepare the cells with input values a bit differently this time, for intance in a row like this:

 ![Projectile model](/images/projectile4.png)

-We can call our module with ModuleUse() function:
+We call our module with ModuleUse() function:

 `=ModuleUse(module_name, output_name, input_name_1, input_value_1, [input_name_2, input_value_2], ... )`

-- `module_name` is a name of module that we would like to use
+- `module_name` is the name of the module that we would like to use
 - `output_name` is the name of the output that we need from module
 - `input_name_1` is the name of the first input argument
 - `input_value_1` is the value of the first input argument

 We can use as many input arguments as needed by our module.

-In our case, we need distance and altitude, so we have two ModuleUse() functions.
+In our case, we of course need two results, distance and altitude, so we have two ModuleUse() functions.
 We can enter them in cells F2 and G2:

 `=ModuleUse("Projectile", "Distance", "Initial speed", A2, "Initial angle", B2, "Initial altitude", C2, "Time", D2)`
 `=ModuleUse("Projectile", "Altitude", "Initial speed", A2, "Initial angle", B2, "Initial altitude", C2, "Time", D2)`